jlinoff/change/README.md

 # change
 Python script to change the contents or names of a set of files using regular expressions.

-I find it handy for changing project files.
+I find it handy for changing variable names and version numbers on a project.

-You specify the old pattern, the new pattern and the list of files.
+To use it you specify the old pattern, the new pattern and the list of files.

 The patterns are in python regular expression format which makes it easy to change text that contains things like forward slashes.